antillgrp/ExcelToWordTemplateFiller/README.md

 # ExcelToWordTemplateFiller
-Fill out a form or template (word document) taking as an data source an excel sheet with a specific format
+Fill out a form or template (word document) taking as a data source an excel sheet with a specific format